 A: To work in a professional team environment, improve my skills, and gain a diversified experience in the IT profession.
 I believe that the KP Government Innovation Fellowship Program can groom me and bring my expertise to the next level.

 Q: Which government department were you assigned to work with?
 What solution did you work on?

 A: I was assigned to work with the Private Schools Regulatory Authority, and I was responsible for the maintenance and improvement of the Private Schools E-Registration system.

 Q: What did you accomplish and learn during your Fellowship?

 A: I got to gain a lot of new experiences, and also my skill sets were improved a lot.

 Q: Any other achievements you want to share?

-A: It’s hard to believe but techies can also be creative enthusiasts.
-I am running a blog, titled “ Tea for Techie”.
-I believe that even if your profession is too dry to relax you, you can always find opportunities to convert your profession into relaxation and for me being able to do that is an achievement.
+A: It’s hard to believe, but techies can also be creative enthusiasts.
+I am running a blog titled “ Tea for Techie.”
+I think that even if your profession is too dry to relax you, you can always find opportunities to convert your job into relaxation, and for me being able to do that is an achievement.

 Q: How has your experience of the Fellowship program and working with the government been like?
 What were the challenges?
 What were the positive aspects?